Miss Morgan's book brigade : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Skeslien Charles, J. (2024).
-Miss Morgan's book brigade: a novel (First Atria Books hardcover edition.).
+Miss Morgan's book brigade: a novel.
+(First Atria Books hardcover edition).
 Atria Books.

-MLA Citation, 9th Edition (style guide)Skeslien Charles, Janet.
-Miss Morgan's Book Brigade: A Novel First Atria Books hardcover edition., Atria Books, 2024.
+MLA Citation, 9th Edition (Style Guide)Skeslien Charles, Janet.
+Miss Morgan's Book Brigade: A Novel.
+First Atria Books hardcover edition, Atria Books, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View